candyevelyn/hello-world/README.md

 # hello-world
 just another repository

+This is Candy.

-Learning how to use github, and of course you can't learn something new in software without the obligatory "hello world" file :P
+I'm learning how to use github, and of course you can't learn something new in software without the obligatory "hello world" file